CompuTec/computec-docs/docs/appengine/appengine-users-guide/analytical-page/overview.md

     ![Access](./media/overview/02a-appengine-analytics-view.png)

 2. Choose your data source by clicking the component name.
-In our example, we'll be analyzing Manufacturin Order transactions, so we choose MO360.
+In our example, we'll be analyzing Manufacturing Order transactions, so we choose MO360.

     ![Access](./media/overview/02b-appengine-analytics-view.png)